manuel12/productivity-app/README.md

     npm install

+### Running app - Front-end

+For running the front-end cd to the front-end folder and run:

+    npm start

 ### Installation - Back-end

-For installing the back-end cd to the back-end folder
+For installing the back-end cd to the back-end folder:

     cd back-end

 And run:

     npm install

+### Running app - Back-end

+For running the back-end cd to the back-end folder and run:

+    npm start

 ## Installation - Cypress